kallaway/100-days-of-code/r2-html-log.md

 You can see my Dane Axe Wiki clone here: https://mr2much.github.io/webdev/practice/daneaxewiki/ And here you can see my Flexbox practice project: https://mr2much.github.io/webdev/bootcamp/flexbox/index

+**R2D20, February 21st, 2021**
+Continued working on Section 10, tonight watched a video talking about Flex-Wrap.
+Also fixed a bit of how the space is distributed on my sample page to see how display: flex works.